 When joining Daf Yomi, it is highly recommended to begin on the Daf of the day.
 Don’t worry about making up for what you’ve missed.
 Once you have delved into the daf and feel more comfortable in the learning, you can decide to dedicate extra time to catching up on the dapim you’ve missed, or, if you prefer, you can simply continue into the next round of Daf Yomi until you complete the Talmud.

 No matter which daf you start learning, you are entering mid-conversation.
 The gemara is not organized in a linear manner and personalities are never formally introduced.
 So, jump right in!
 Start learning daf yomi today and soon you’ll be immersed in the conversation.
 You’ll begin to recognize names of the sages, commonly used terms, and the unique Talmudic style of logic.

 Start at your own pace

-If you’d rather not join the group daf yomi today, you can also learn at your own pace, dipping in and out of different tractates.
+If you’d rather not join daf yomi today, you can also learn at your own pace, dipping in and out of different tractates.
 You might want to consider starting with some of the more commonly learned tractates.
 Berachot, Megillah, Ta’anit, Rosh Hashana, and Sukka have practical Halachic relevance to our daily lives.
 If you prefer legal discussions, Sanhedrin (Chapters 3, 8, and 10), Makkot, and Bava Metzia (Chapters 2, 3 and 6) make good starting points.
 Of course, in the Talmud, discussions can wander pretty far from their original topic, so whatever masechet you choose to start with will include lots of fascinating information that’s tangential to the subject at hand.
 It’s all part of the journey!

 Also keep in mind that, no matter which masechet you start learning, you are entering mid-conversation.
 The gemara is not organized in a linear manner.
 So, jump right in!
-See below for a number of suggested starting points or go to Talmud by the Daf and choose your own.
+See below for a number of suggested starting points or search by daf on the banner above and choose your own.

 Selected Shiurim to Start

-We recommend for Daf yomi beginners to start learning with these pages of Talmud
+We recommend for Talmud beginners to start learning with these Masechtot (Tractates)